 The examples below illustrate the impact of pre- or post-consolidation validation.

 The matching process for the Customer entity uses GeocodedAddress to match customers from all sources.
 This value has to be very accurate.

 An IsValidGeocodedAddress validation checks that GeocodedAddress is not empty and GeocodedAddress.Quality is high enough after the enrichment phase.
 If the GeocodedAddress is empty or unsatisfactory, then these customers' records should not be processed further as they are not fit for the matching phase.

 In this example, IsValidGeocodedAddress should be executed pre-consolidation to reject any record whose address does not allow for accurate matching.

 A CheckNullRevenue validation ensures revenue is not null for a Customer entity.

 Customer data is published from the CRM and Sales applications.

 Only the Sales publisher loads revenue data.
 CRM leaves this attribute null.

-The consolidation needs critical information from the CRM application (email, name, address, etc…)
+Critical information is required from the CRM application (email, name, address, etc.) during the certification process.